Seattle Public Schools, 1862-2023: Edmond S. Meany Middle School

 See Additional Media

 During its first year of operation, the 20th Avenue School had 549 students in grades 1-8 taught by 12 teachers.
-Midway through the first year, the name was changed to honor of Henry Wadsworth Longfellow, a 19th century American poet, during a district shift to names from the American Hall of Fame.
-The first principal, Annie L. Gifford, had been teaching at Lake School when Superintendent Frank B. Cooper announced her appointment.
-She administered both schools until Lake got a new building (see McGilvra).
+Midway through the first year, the name was changed in honor of Henry Wadsworth Longfellow, a nineteenth century American poet, during a district shift to select names from the American Hall of Fame.
+The school’s first principal, Annie L. Gifford, had been teaching at Lake School when Superintendent Frank B. Cooper announced her appointment.
+She administered both schools until Lake got a new building in 1918.
 She remained at Longfellow until 1936.

 The school board approved plans for a new construction in October 1960.
 The later additions would remain but the 1902 building was torn down.
 Before the old structure met its demise, students researched the history of their school and prepared three copies of a book summarizing their findings.
 The books were bound with pieces of wood taken from the original school building.

-Plans for the new school included conversion of the auditorium-gymnasium into a lunchroom-auditorium plus new classrooms, office facilities, and a new gymnasium.
-An agreement with Seattle Parks Department allowed for joint construction and use of these facilities.
-The new central core was a two-story brick structure.
+Plans for the new school included conversion of the auditorium-gymnasium into a lunchroom-auditorium, plus new classrooms, office facilities, and a new double gymnasium.
+The Seattle Parks Department constructed the attached Miller Community Center at the southeast corner of the building, west of the gymnasium.
+An agreement with Seattle Parks Department allowed for the joint construction and use of the gymnasium outside of school hours.
+The new central core was a single-story brick structure with a higher roofline.

 During the 1960s, the nickname of Meany was the Shamrocks and the colors were green and white.

-The Central Area School Council was formed in 1969 to give the community a stronger voice in the management of their schools.
+The Central Area School Council was formed in 1969 to give the community a stronger voice in the management of its schools.
 Meany and Madrona became linked as a middle school in 1970 for grades 5-8, with 7th and 8th grades housed at Meany.
-In September 1971, a middle school desegregation plan was launched with the busing of students from Eckstein, Hamilton, and Wilson to Meany as part of an effort to create more racially balanced learning environments.
-Meany also participated in the city-wide desegregation plan initiated in 1978 and the Controlled Choice plan of 1988.
+In September 1971, a middle school desegregation plan was launched.
+Students from Eckstein, Hamilton, and Wilson were bussed to Meany as part of an effort to create more racially balanced learning environments.
+Meany also participated in the city-wide desegregation plan initiated in 1978 and the Controlled Choice plan of 1988-1989.
+In 1987, Meany won national recognition from the U.S. Department of Education as an exemplary secondary school.
+In spite of this, Meany’s enrollment sank to 591 in 1989, the lowest of the district’s 10 middle schools.

-In fall 1996, Superintendent John Stanford reorganized Meany as a math, science, and arts magnet school, bringing in new staff and funding for special programs.
-Enrollment rose to 618 students.
-A pilot Montessori program began in 1998-99 in a single multigrade classroom.
-The school also boasts award-winning musical groups and an aviation training program, which integrates multiple subjects and hands-on activities.
-The aviation students build replica planes and hot air balloons, then go to Boeing Field for flying experience.
+From 1996 to 2001, Meany was a math, science, and arts magnet school, bringing in new staff and funding for special programs during that time.
+Enrollment rose to 618 students in its first year.
+A pilot Montessori program began in 1998-1999 in a single multigrade classroom.
+The school also boasted award-winning musical groups and an aviation training program, which integrated multiple subjects and hands-on activities.
+The aviation students built replica planes and hot air balloons, then went to Boeing Field for flying experience.

 Location: 301 21st Avenue E